Barronk99/milestone1-exclusivesuits/TESTING.md

     * Clicked on each modal to ensure it displayed the right information and content.
 Test was successful.
     * Reduced and expanded the window after clicking on a modal to verify it was fully responsive.
 Test was successful.

-5. Contact Us:
+4. Call to action:
-    *Contact Us is identical on all pages across the site.
+    * Call to action is identical on all pages across the site.
 Testing already successful.

-4. Footer:
+5. Footer:
     * Footer is identical on all pages across the site.
 Testing already successful.

+6. *Double checked all responsiveness and functionality on mobile and tablets.*

 #### **About Us page:**